Increased Risk of Musculoskeletal Disorders Among LGBTQIA+ Workers

 What Can Workplaces Do to Address the Psychosocial Risk Factors?

-To reduce the risk factors to LGBTQIA+ workers, employers should aim to:
+To reduce psychosocial risk factors for LGBTQIA+ workers, employers should aim to:

-• Build a workplace culture of inclusion and zero tolerance for discrimination and harassment
+• Build a workplace culture of inclusion with zero tolerance for discrimination and harassment

-• Promote a participatory approach to health and safety and ask for input for minority groups
+• Promote a participatory approach to health and safety that actively seeks input from minority groups

-• Develop non-binary safety and health administrative procedures
+• Develop non-binary health and safety administrative procedures

-• Develop LGBTQIA+ company policies that take into account the diverse realities of LGBTQIA+ workers lives
+• Create LGBTQIA+ company policies that reflect the diverse realities of employees’ lives

-To put it plainly, inclusive and diverse work cultures should be encouraged and promoted by all employers as they allow all workers, regardless of gender identity, sexual identity, religious identity, nationality or any other “label” to engage in their roles and their colleagues productively and safely, without fear of judgement or harassment.
+Inclusive and diverse workplace cultures benefit everyone.
+When all workers — regardless of gender identity, sexual identity, religious identity, nationality or any other characteristic — can engage in their roles without fear of judgement or harassment, both wellbeing and productivity improve.

 Sources